Playwright & Web Automation Hub

 }

-async submitCredentials(user: string, pass: string) {
+async submitCredentials(user: string, pass: string): Promise<void> {

-await this.usernameInput.fill(user);
+await this.username.fill(user);

 await this.page.getByLabel('Password').fill(pass);

-await this.submitBtn.click();
+await this.submit.click();

 await this.page.waitForURL('**/dashboard');